trambarhq/relaks-route-manager/README.md

 * `preventDefault()` - stop the route change from happening
 * `stopImmediatePropagation()` - stop other listeners from receiving the event

-An event listener can check `evt.route` to see if a route requires authentication.
-If so, it should call `evt.postponeDefault()` with a promise that fulfills to `true` after authentication--or to `false` if the user declines.
-The application should then bring up an user interface for logging in.
-If that involves a different page, use `evt.substitute()` to change the route.
-The following describes such a login process:
+If an event listener decides that the visitor cannot immediately proceed to the route, it can call `evt.postponeDefault()` to defer the change.
+The method expects a promise.
+If the promise is fulfilled with anything other than `false`, the route change will occur then.
+While the promise is pending, `evt.substitute()` can be used to switch to a page where the visitor can perform the necessary action.
+The following describes a login process involving a login page:

 1. The user clicks on a link to an access-controlled page, triggering a `beforechange` event.
 2. The `beforechange` handler notices the route requires authentication.
-It calls `evt.postponeDefault()` to block the change, then `evt.substitute()` to redirect to the login page.
+It calls `evt.postponeDefault()` to defer the change, then `evt.substitute()` to redirect to the login page.
 3. `evt.substitute()` triggers a `change` event.
 The app rerenders to show the login page.
 4. The visitor logs in.
 5. The promise given to `evt.postponeDefault()` is fulfilled.
 The route changes to the intended, access-controlled page.